mszinte/amblyo_prf/README.md

 - [x] go back to cortical magnification codes
 - [ ] get data in roi and fit css model
 - [ ] put main analysis figure together
-- [ ] deal with atlas put in the data folder
 - [ ] put stats in correlation
 - [ ] put code drawing ROIs
 - [ ] deal with correction in averaging 170k prf